MicrosoftDocs/memdocs/memdocs/intune/fundamentals/intune-planning-guide.md

 - **Review the current structure of your groups**.
 In Intune, you can create and assign policies to user groups, device groups, and dynamic user and device groups (requires Microsoft Entra ID P1 or P2).

-  When you create groups in the cloud, like Intune or Microsoft 365, they're created in Microsoft Entra ID.
+  When you create groups in the cloud, like Intune or Microsoft 365, the groups are created in Microsoft Entra ID.
 You might not see the Microsoft Entra ID branding, but that's what you're using.

   - Creating new groups can be an easy task.
 They can be created in the [Microsoft Intune admin center](https://go.microsoft.com/fwlink/?linkid=2109431).
 For more information, go to [add groups to organize users and devices](groups-add.md).